Discounts Overview

 Figure 1.2.0

-1. Start Date: This field lets you choose a start date from the attached calendar for the discount to be activated.
+Start Date: Select a date from the attached calendar to determine when the discount will become active.

-2. End Date: This field helps you select an end date from the drop-down calendar attached, after which the discount becomes inactive.
+End Date: Choose an end date from the drop-down calendar to specify when the discount will expire.

 Figure 1.2.1